• Skip to main content

 Responsibilities and tasks include:

-Other duties as assigned by principal and student services coordinator
+Perform other duties as assigned by principal or designee.

 Minimum qualifications include: